 A blanket for your hands

 In winter, I have more and more trouble with leather gloves that are not lined.
-After 15 minutes of walking, the cold begins to be felt on the fingertips.
-And you know me well: I want our clothes to allow you to enjoy the present moment to the fullest!
+After 15 minutes of walking, the cold starts to make itself felt on the tips of my fingers.
+And you know me well on this: I want our clothes to allow you to enjoy the present moment to the fullest!

-It was absolutely necessary that these gloves be lined, so that they could complete the thermoregulation of the leather and also its “prestige” side.
+It was absolutely necessary for these gloves to be lined, so that they could complement the thermoregulation of the leather and also its "prestige" side.

-It is therefore a lining made from a...
-100% cashmere yarn from Manifattura Gentile in Italy!
+So it's a lining made from a thread in...
+100% cashmere from Manifattura Gentile in Italy!

-I warn you: it's a real pleasure to slip your hands inside.
-Between the softness of cashmere and the suppleness of leather, once you've tasted it, it's difficult to do without it.
+I warn you: it's a real pleasure to slip your hands into it.
+Between the softness of cashmere and the suppleness of leather, once you've tasted it, it's hard to do without it.

-It is a yarn that comes from Biella, an Italian region known for its water which allows for a very soft finishing of the wool.
+It is a yarn that comes from Biella, an Italian region known for its water which allows for a very soft finish on the wool.

 They are based in Naples, a historic capital of leather gloves.
-The art of glovemaking has been worked there since the 18th century.
+The art of glovemaking has been practiced there since the 18th century.
 As for Omega, they arrived in 1923.
-Today this family is in its 5th generation (with Alberto who you can see in our report) and it is the last traditional glove maker in Naples!
+Today this family is in its 5th generation (with Alberto, whom you can see in our report) and it is the last traditional glovemaker in Naples!

-What you need to know is that assembling their gloves is such a painstaking exercise that ALMOST EVERY step is done by hand, under natural light to clearly see the nuances of the leather.
-Just cutting the patterns requires five steps.
+What you need to know is that the assembly of their gloves is such a meticulous exercise that ALMOST ALL the steps are done by hand, under natural light to clearly see the nuances of the leather.
+Just the cutting of the patterns requires five steps.

 The only time a machine is involved is for some seams which are done on Singer sewing machines from the 1900s (they are still mechanical and not electric).

-Between the Finnish deer leather, the Italian cashmere lining and the almost artisanal manufacturing in Italy, I can tell you that I am particularly proud of these gloves which bring together a beautiful heritage of know-how.
+Between the Finnish deerskin, the Italian cashmere lining and the almost artisanal manufacturing in Italy, I can tell you that I am particularly proud of these gloves which bring together a beautiful heritage of know-how.

 So that they fit you like a glove

-As these are our first gloves, it was important that I give you this little point: natural skin requires, each pair will be different and will be made widthwise over time.
-So you have to be almost a little tight in width at the beginning, because little by little, the pair will adapt to the level of your palm.
+As these are our first gloves, it was important that I give you this little update: natural skin requires, each pair will be different and will be done over time in the width direction.
+It is therefore necessary to be almost a little tight in width at the beginning, because little by little, the pair will adapt to the level of your palm.

-To find the right size you just have to take the circumference of the palm (in centimeters) and divide by 2.7.
+To find the right size, you need to take the circumference of the palm (in centimeters) and divide by 2.7.
 Here is a table that I find very clear to help you:

 The question of price

-On this type of very high-end piece, this is an important question to address.
+On this kind of very high-end part, this is an important question to address.

 How to get our new parts?